Animal Research at Durham University

 Some animals have been bred selectively to express certain characteristics such as immune deficiencies, which allow the implantation of cells from other species without rejection, which is useful in studies of diseases such as cancer.

 All work with genetically modified animals is regulated by the Health and Safety Executive (HSE), and we work according to their published guidelines.
 This involves approval and oversight of all work involving genetically modified animals.
 Animals with potentially harmful modifications are not held at Durham University.

 What kind of research involves animals?

 The animals are used in procedures which aim to find

 out more about the interactions of different parts of the body, knowledge which can, in the long term, be applied in the development and discovery of new medical treatments for debilitating conditions such as stroke, epilepsy, Alzheimer’s Disease, heart attack and eye disease.
 For example, scientists harvest the eggs of toads to study how cells are made and how this process could be inhibited by drugs with application in the treatment of cancer.

 Where do the animals come from?

-Under the conditions of our Home Office licence, we source our animals from reputable, certificated breeders who are members of the Laboratory Animals Breeders’ Association (LABA).
+Under the conditions of our Home Office licence, and under UK law, we only source our animals from reputable, Certificated breeders who are members of the Laboratory Animals Breeders’ Association (LABA).